Institutional Metaphors for Designing Large-Scale Distributed AI versus AI Techniques for Running Institutions: Introduction

 The scale problem, in an architecture of this type, continually presents itself as a knowledge representation problem: there is always too little background knowledge available to correctly scope knowledge structures, and eventually the system will make inferences that are not true, and, more importantly, obviously not intelligent.
 Hence we historically find attempts in AI:

-\begin{itemize} \item To uncover and study types of background assumptions – like for instance the infamous frame assumption \citep{Morgenstern1996} – that are usually overlooked and threaten modularity; \item To codify massive amounts of common sense background knowledge for general AI use \citep{Lenat1995}, in the hope of eventually reaching critical mass; \item To find at least some knowledge structures that have universal appeal, and therefore exhibit the required modularity from an engineering point of view, and codify these as definitions into so-called top ontologies \citep{Sowa1995} for reuse among the different modules of a distributed system, and \item To try to scope defeasibility in logical reasoning \citep{Pollock1975} and restore the required modularity by designing new logics and representation languages that deal with defeasibility in a principled manner, containing undesirable interactions between knowledge structures. \end{itemize}

-The research tradition that deals with these problems is historically called the \emph{symbolic} AI tradition.
-Its main impact is perhaps in steering away the mainstream philosophy of the field from mathematical logic and a disdain of logical inconsistency and irrationality, and bringing it towards more psychologically valid views of reasoning and rationality.
+\begin{itemize} \item to uncover and study types of background assumptions --- like for instance the infamous frame assumption \citep{Morgenstern1996} --- that are usually overlooked and threaten modularity; \item to codify massive amounts of common sense background knowledge for general AI use \citep{Lenat1995}, in the hope of eventually reaching critical mass; \item to find at least some knowledge structures that have universal appeal, and therefore exhibit the required modularity from an engineering point of view, and codify these as definitions into so-called top ontologies \citep{Sowa1995} for reuse among the different modules of a distributed system, and \item to try to scope defeasibility in logical reasoning \citep{Pollock1975} and restore the required modularity by designing new logics and representation languages that deal with defeasibility in a principled manner, containing undesirable interactions between knowledge structures. \end{itemize} Research that deals with these \Gio{approaches} is historically put under the \Gio{\emph{symbolic} AI tradition.} Its main impact is perhaps in steering away the mainstream philosophy of this field from mathematical logic and a disdain of logical inconsistency and irrationality, and bringing it towards more psychologically valid views of reasoning and rationality.

 Another, concurrent response to the scale problem has been to decompose the AI problem into two more manageable types of problems, licensing AI researchers to limit their attention to either: \begin{enumerate} \item studying well-defined specialized intelligent behaviours (e.g. playing chess, or recognizing human faces, or finding good solutions to a job-shop scheduling problem) in specific contexts of use, and \item proposing overarching architectural concepts for interfacing specialized intelligent behaviour components.
-These are conceived of as agents, each competent in a limited number of intelligent behaviours, in a kind of virtual organization creating and maintaining the appearance of being \emph{one} (more) generally intelligent agent to the outside world. \end{enumerate}
+These are conceived of as agents, each competent in a limited number of intelligent behaviours, in a kind of virtual organization creating and maintaining the appearance of being \emph{one} (more) generally intelligent agent to the outside world. \end{enumerate} Solving the first type of problem has direct, viable commercial applications that justify financing research, but \Gio{was in the past} often belittled as not-really-AI due to its obvious lack of adaptive potential (\Gio{funnily enough, the common-sense use of the term AI today refers typically to applications in this area}).